Altered book tutorial

 .
 You want a book with a sewn binding, not a glue binding where the pages will fall out very quickly.
 Look for a book that has a rounded back and that is divided into signatures.
 In the middle of each signature you should be able to locate the thread.

-On this illustrated page you can see the thread.
+On this illustrated page you can clearly see the white thread that holds the book together.

 A sewn binding is much sturdier than a glue binding, and if it is a quality book it will keep together even when you “abuse” the book by tearing pages out, painting and playing in your altered book!